Year 1 (PGY1)

 Antimicrobial Stewardship/Infectious Diseases (Six Weeks)

 This learning experience offers residents an in-depth experience in the management of infectious diseases and the utilization of antimicrobial therapy for patients.
-Residents will be able to develop clinical skills in infectious diseases and antimicrobial stewardship.
+Residents will round with the Infectious Disease physicians as well as manage the antimicrobial stewardship service.
 They will also participate in committee meetings and staff education.

 Pharmacy Leadership and Administration (Nine Months)

 Residents will gain experience in health-system pharmacy leadership and administration throughout the program.
 Practical management skills include written and verbal communications, an understanding of policies, conflict resolution, regulatory issues, medication safety, and overall operations.

 This learning experience allows residents to spend time with patients with chronic diseases in an outpatient setting.
 During this longitudinal rotation, residents will evaluate drug regiments of patients and make therapeutic recommendations to clinicians in disease-management clinics.
 Residents will be able to participate in patient education in these clinics.

 Major Project (Twelve Months)

 Residents are expected to complete one major project during the residency year that is appropriate for presentation at the Southeastern Residency Conference.
 In addition, it is expected that the residents will complete other projects throughout the year.

 Teaching opportunities may present themselves as formal or informal lectures to pharmacy students, medical students/residents, physicians, nurses, other healthcare professionals, patients or the public.
 Residents also have the opportunity to earn a teaching certificate through the Resident Teaching & Learning Program.